 Theory of Knowledge (TOK)

-This is a sequence of study required for all IB students.
-The purpose of this is to show them the relationships between different areas of knowledge and encourages students to analyse and consider the cultural, social and moral components of knowledge.
+The purpose of TOK is to show pupils the relationships between different areas of knowledge.
+It encourages pupils to analyse and consider the cultural, social and moral components of knowledge.

-Creativity, Action & Service (CAS) Every IB student has to complete 150 hours in activities which come under the heading of Creativity, Action and Service.
-This can take place either inside or outside school life, and is spread over the five-term programme.
+Every IB pupil has to complete a programme of activities which come under the heading of Creativity, Activity and Service.
+This project takes place either inside or outside school life, and is spread over the five-term programme.